Note: Dated communications are archived here for reference, but may not reflect the most up-to-date information available.

 You should have also heard from your college, school, or program about new academic policies that have been adopted, including a voluntary leave of absence for returning undergraduate students.
 If these are choices that interest you or your family, please contact your academic advisor or the Center for Student Support and Care.

 Undergraduate students move into residence halls between August 1-9.
 Thank you in advance for adhering to health and safety practices regarding limited appointment times and guests.
-The Welcome Week programs for new undergraduate students have been published, and the Graduate Student Orientation schedule is also available.
+The Welcome Week programs for new undergraduate students have been published.
 We look forward to welcoming our new students to Notre Dame!

 Weather permitting, we will close Welcome Week and open the new school year on Sunday evening with an All-Student Mass in Notre Dame Stadium.
 Additional details are forthcoming.